martykardos/KillerWhaleInbreeding/README.md

 GONE: linkage disequilibrium based analysis of recent (back to 150 generations ago) changes effective population size

-archiveFigCode: Code used to make figures
+FigureCode: Code used to make figures

 quantPop_0.3.9.tar.gz is an R package used in several analyses